Testing Bell inequality through $h\to\tau\tau$ at CEPC: Acknowledgements

 \section{Acknowledgements}

 T.L. would like to thank Xue-Qian Li for helpful discussion.
-T.L. is supported by the National Natural Science Foundation of China (Grants No. 11975129, 12035008) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grant No. 63196013).
-K.M. was supported by the Innovation Capability Support Program of Shaanxi (Program No. 2021KJXX-47).
+T.L. is supported by the National Natural Science Foundation of China (Grants No. 12375096, 12035008, 11975129) and ``the Fundamental Research Funds for the Central Universities'', Nankai University (Grant No. 63196013).
+K. M. was supported by the Natural Science Basic Research Program of Shaanxi (Program No. 2023-JC-YB-041), and the Innovation Capability Support Program of Shaanxi (Program No. 2021KJXX-47).